zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/visualize-graphs/visualize-graphs.md

 ## **STEP 2:** Modify query

-1. Modify the query to get the first 50 rows, i.e. change LIMIT 100 to LIMIT 5, and click Run.
+1. Modify the query to get the first 5 rows, i.e. change `LIMIT 100` to `LIMIT 5`, and click Run.

     You should see a graph similar to the screenshot below.